 These and other monthly and annual Deutschtown activities help to create a powerful sense of community and a strong feeling of belongingness among neighbors.

 And after decades of work to turn our community around, we are now enjoying private development momentum as evidenced by house sales to young couples and families; new businesses like Bistro to Go, Bistro Soul and Rita’s Water Ice.
 We are also appreciating new infrastructure improvements such as the Allegheny Commons park revitalization and new lighting on our main street.

 The House Tour and PumpkinFest remind us of what makes our community strong and are part of an important long term strategy for the ongoing re-invigoration of Deutschtown and the Northside.

 Become a part of it!

 Follow us on our “Welcome To Deutschtown” Facebook page.
 Volunteer and join other’s work or develop your own project.
-Attend the Community Council’s monthly meetings on the second Tuesday of every month at 7:00 behind Bistro Soul on East Ohio Street.
-East Allegheny Community Council office: 412-321-1204.
+Attend the Community Council’s monthly meetings on the second Tuesday of every month.
+For more information contact the East Allegheny Community Council office: 412-321-1204.